 - 5. This problem set contains sample input and output for each problem.
-However, you may be assured that the judges will test your submission against several other more complex datasets, which will not be revealed until after the contest.
+However, the judges will test your submission against longer and more complex datasets, which will not be revealed until after the contest.
 Your major challenge is designing other input sets for yourself so that you may fully test your program before submitting your run.
 Should you receive a judgment stating that your submission was incorrect, you should consider what other datasets you could design to further evaluate your program. - 6.
 In the event that you feel a problem statement is ambiguous or incorrect, you may request a clarification.
 Read the problem carefully before requesting a clarification.
 If the judges believe that the problem statement is sufficiently clear, you will receive the response, "The problem statement is sufficient; no clarification is necessary."
 If you receive this response, you should read the problem description more carefully.
 If you still feel there is an ambiguity, you will have to be more specific or descriptive of the ambiguity you have found.
-If the problem statement is ambiguous in specifying the correct output for a particular input, please include that input data in the clarification request.